TeliaSoneraNorge/telia-iot-workshop/README.md

 ## Sources

 To make all the needed libraries available with a single install, this repository contains software for the Sodaq NB-IoT shield borrowed from Sodaq's own examples and a copy of the Sparkfun IMU library.
+Some modifications have been made to make the examples work on the Crowduino.
 The original repositories can be found here:

 https://github.com/janvl1234/Sodaq_NBIoT_examples